 One or more supported 80 MHz DSO subband(s) in the Supported 80 MHz DSO Subbands field.
 The supported 80 MHz DSO subband(s) shall be within the list of AP’s supported 80 MHz DSO subbands.

-One preferred 80 MHz DSO subband in the Preferred 80 MHz DSO Subbands field which shall be within the supported 80 MHz DSO subband(s)
+One preferred 80 MHz DSO subband in the Preferred 80 MHz DSO Subbands field.The preferred 80 MHz DSO subband shall be within the supported 80 MHz DSO subband(s)

 The DSO AP shall select a single offered 80 MHz DSO subband for the non-AP STA.
 If the preferred 80 MHz DSO subband of non-AP STA indicated in the management request frame is: